tilznit/snippets/python.md

 n = '' # an integer
 new_list = [int(m[i:i+n]) for i in range (0,len(m),n)]

 # Useful for iterating over a str that was an int.
-Wierd things happen if n is not a divisor of len(m).
+Weird things happen if n is not a divisor of len(m).

 ```